-The next day we visit Chichicastenango to have a traditional lunch with a local healer and his Family.
+Departure day 3 on the way to Antigua we visit Chichicastenango Market to have a traditional lunch with a local healer and his Family.
 The aim here is not the market, but visiting local family and going back in time with their knowledge and stories, first of all we will walk up to the ritual mountain of Pascual Abaj, sacred to the Maya past and present and have a Maya Ceremony.
 This ceremony is a blessing for our journey here in Guatemala and its a great way to seal this experience.
 We will also have a traditional lunch served by Miguel and his family members after the ceremony.
 After this, we continue on route to Antigua, back to the Colonial city and being dropped off at our Apartments.

 This experience is perfect for nature lovers, people who love culture and traditions, a laid back time and people who like textiles and shopping.
 We see some of the different towns around the lake with their unique traditions.

 Depart Antigua.
 2.5 hours afterwards we arrive to Panajachel.
-Upon Arrival we check in to our hotel and then have the option of visiting the town.
+Upon Arrival we check in to our hotel and then have the option of visiting the town on own.